 Steve Walford – He left Spurs for Arsenal in 1977 and towards the end of his career had a period on loan with WBA.

-Gerry Armstrong – he had a short time with Albion after returning from Spain.
-He had left Tottenham and joined Watford in 1980.
+Gerry Armstrong – he joined Tottenham from Bangor in the Irish League.
+He had a short time with Albion after returning from Spain.
+After 5 years at White Hart Lane, he joined Watford in 1980.

 Graham Roberts – Roberts made his name at Tottenham and was a vital member of the 1980s Cup success.
 He played in the FA Cup Finals and captained the team in the UEFA Cup triumph over Anderlecht in 1984.
 He led by example, scoring the equalising goal and taking the first penalty in the shoot-out.
 He joined Rangers in 1986, Chelsea in 1988 and moved on to West Bromwich Albion in November, 1990.